Welcome to Metra

-- Travel is allowed only to or from the next accessible station on the same line.
+- Travel is allowed only to or from the next accessible station of the same line.

-- If an accessible bus or train operates within ½ mile of the qualifying station to or from the next accessible Metra station, the trip is not eligible.
+- If an accessible bus or train operated within ½-mile of qualifying station to or from the next accessible Metra station, the trip is not eligible.

-- Most trips within the city of Chicago are not eligible since all of Chicago is within ½ mile of an accessible bus line most of the time.
-There are, however, very limited exceptions.
+- Most trips within the city of Chicago are not eligible since all of Chicago is within ½-mile of an accessible bus line most of the time.
+There are, however, limited exceptions.

 - Trips from Oak Park Station are not eligible since CTA’s Green Line runs downtown.